 UCLG, on behalf of the Global Taskforce of Local and Regional Governments, has already facilitated and presented five reports called ‘Towards the localization of the SDGs’ at the United Nations' High-Level Political Forum on Sustainable Development that takes place yearly in New York.
 Other initiatives include developing and disseminating materials, participating in discussion groups and directly supporting local and regional authorities in their efforts to localize the SDGs and, particularly, to monitor and report on the achievements and challenges.
 Country-wide, bottom-up Voluntary Subnational Reviews and Voluntary Local Reviews are becoming crucial tools with which local and regional governments report on the state of SDG localization in their territories.
 Through the publication of the two volumes of the ‘Guidelines for VLRs’ along with UN-Habitat and the ‘Guidelines for VSRs’ with the CIB Working Group; the facilitation of the communities of practice on local SDG reporting; and the publication of the ‘Comparative study on SDG monitoring systems at local and regional levels’ with several partners, the GOLD, consistent with the overarching strategy of UCLG, aspires to contribute to achieving the SDGs and empowering local and regional governments in their endeavor.

-The seventh report of the Global Taskforce of Local and Regional Governments to the HLPF, published in 2023, provides an analysis of the remarkable initiatives undertaken by LRGs to localize the SDGs as well as LRGs involvement in national coordination and reporting processes, with a particular focus on the 38 countries presenting Voluntary National Reviews (VNRs) this year.
+The eighth report of the Global Taskforce of Local and Regional Governments to the HLPF, published in 2024, provides an analysis of the remarkable initiatives undertaken by LRGs to localize the SDGs as well as LRGs involvement in national coordination and reporting processes, with a particular focus on the 37 countries presenting Voluntary National Reviews (VNRs) this year.

 Report on the localization of SDG 5 on gender equality